 Taking a lump sum from your state pension

 If you defer taking your state pension, you can earn either extra state pension or a taxable lump sum.
-To get a lump sum, you have to put off taking state pension for at least 12 consecutive months (this option disappears for those qualifying for the state pension on or after 6 April 2016).
-For more on what you can expect from your state pension, visit our guide to the state pension changes in April 2016.
+To get a lump sum, you have to put off taking state pension for at least 12 consecutive months (this option disappears for those who qualify for the state pension on or after 6 April 2016).
+For more on what you can expect from your state pension, visit our guide to the state pension.

 The lump sum will be based on your normal amount of weekly state pension, with interest added for each week – currently it’s set at 2% above the Bank of England base rate.
 It will be taxed at the same rate as the rest of your income.